dhermes/bossylobster-blog/content/2011-08-17-lesson-v8-can-teach-python-and-other.md

 style="background-color: white; color: purple; font-family: 'Courier New', Courier, monospace;">readFileSync</span>
 in the node native <span class="Apple-style-span" style="background-color: white; color: purple; font-family: 'Courier New', Courier, monospace;">fs</span>
 module.
-After witnessing this, over this weekend, I decided to harness the power of [V8](http://code.google.com/p/v8/) -- the Javascript engine that powers Chrome and node -- and run all my scripts locally with node.
+After witnessing this,over this weekend, I decided to harness the power of [V8](http://code.google.com/p/v8/) -- the Javascript engine that powers Chrome and node -- and run all my scripts locally with node.
-So over a two day period, I [hack-hack-hacked](http://code.google.com/p/dhermes-project-euler/source/detail?r=87b2cf2128be9d13d3b374d8eba9cb4ad808c982) my way into converting the Python solutions for problems 11 through 50 (the remaining unconverted) into their Javascript equivalents, while also converting a good portion of my hefty [functions](http://code.google.com/p/dhermes-project-euler/source/browse/python_code/functions.py) module.
+So over a two day period, I [hack-hack-hacked](http://code.google.com/p/dhermes-project-euler/source/detail?r=87b2cf2128be9d13d3b374d8eba9cb4ad808c982) my way into converting the Python solutions for problems 11 through 50 (theremaining unconverted)into their Javascript equivalents, while also converting a good portion of my hefty [functions](http://code.google.com/p/dhermes-project-euler/source/browse/python_code/functions.py) module.

 Once this was done, I had also found I could replace most of the nice parts about Python with my own equivalent.
-For example, I was able to replace functionality I needed from the Python <span class="Apple-style-span" style="color: lime; font-family: 'Courier New', Courier, monospace;">set</span>
+For example, I was able to replace functionality I needed from the Python<span class="Apple-style-span" style="color: lime; font-family: 'Courier New', Courier, monospace;">set</span>
 datatype with